vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^length ( what )`

 If what is a fact set like `@1`, length returns how many facts are in the set.
 If what is a word, length counts its characters.
 If what is a concept set, length returns a count of the top level (nonrecursive) members.
 If the name of a json array or object, returns how many top level elements it has.

 ### `^pick ( what )`

 Retrieve a random member of the concept if what is a concept.
 Pick is also used with factsets to pick a random fact (see FACTS MANUAL).

 For a concept, if the member chosen is itself a concept, the system will recurse to pick randomly from that concept.
-If the argument to pick is a $ or _var, it will be evaluated and then pick will be tried on the result (but it won't recurse to try that again).
+If the argument to pick is a $var or \_var, it will be evaluated and then pick will be tried on the result (but it won't recurse to try that again).

 If the argument is a JSON object it randomly picks a fact whose verb/object is a key-value pair.
 If the argument is a JSON array, it randomly picks a fact whose verb is the index and whose object is the value.